-- particle boards "A" and "B" were left to age at room temperature (27°C) for 24 hours to set, after which it was trimmed and shaped using spatula.
-The board were then conditioned at the same room temperature for several days. - particle board "C" was left to set for 24 hours, after which it was put directly into the oven at controlled temperature of 150°C for 16 hours.
+- i. particle boards "A" and "B" were left to age at room temperature (27°C) for 24 hours to set, after which it was trimmed and shaped using spatula.
+The board were then conditioned at the same room temperature for several days. - ii. particle board "C" was left to set for 24 hours, after which it was put directly into the oven at controlled temperature of 150°C for 16 hours.
 The oven was then switched off and allowed to cool for 2 hours.
 It was observed that board "C" had burnt traces on all the 6 faces of the particle board (cube).
 The result signifies a very rapid dehydration of board "C", largely due to high temperature and resultant warpage, and uneven shrinkages on surfaces of the board.
-Similarly, board "A" and "B" had proper drying at control room temperature of 100°c to achieve efficient curing without crack or warpage condition.
+Similarly, board "A" and "B" had proper drying at control room temperature.
+On conclusion, I suggest oven drying at control temperature of 100°c to achieve efficient curing without crack or warpage condition.